 As soon as I drove into the village, I could see the Outlander effect in Dunure.
-The sign welcoming me into the village had a huge ‘Outlander Shooting Location’ note added to it.
+The sign welcoming me into the village had a huge ‘Outlander filming Location’ note added to it.

 It’s estimated that over 120,000 Outlander fans have visited Scotland in the last year.
 Dunure has surely felt the positive effects of this and It’s been nicknamed a ‘Sam Heughan’ boost!

 There have been numerous improvements made by the council following the rise in numbers.
 Tourist signs placed around the village, resurfacing of the pathways and facilities placed here for the increase in tourism.

 It’s nice to see the town so enthusiastic and welcoming Outlander fans with open arms.